SYSC-4806-Proj/Mini-SurveyMonkey/README.md

  There is a Github repo, and the app can running on Heroku.

  ## Future Plan
- Add dropdown questions type to allow user to set survey questions with a list of options.
+ Add user authentication process (login, sign up, logout) Add dropdown questions type to allow user to set survey questions with a list of options.
- Add ability to delete the surveys.
+ Allow user to delete the surveys.
- Add a help button.

  ## Contributing
 Nikki
-1. home page:sign up and login
+1. basic structure build (raw create function implementation)

 TianTian Lin
-2. Create Function: create questionnaire after login
+1. Create Function: create questionnaire after login
-3. Create Function: add three optional questions type buttons
+2. Create Function: add three optional questions type buttons
-4. Crete Function: after create, return to id, from database to front-end
+3. Crete Function: after create, return to id, from database to front-end

 Mario
-5. Search Function: one user ID only can fill the questionnaire once,
+1. Search Function: one user ID only can fill the questionnaire once,
-6. Search Function: after submit the questionnaire, return to user page, user can select the next step.
+2. Search Function: after submit the questionnaire, return to user page, user can select the next step.

 ShiZhong Shang
-7. Create Display Function: user can see the questionnaires created by himself, user can close the questionnaire and generate the result, user need the surveyor id in advance.
+1. Create Display Function: user can see the questionnaires created by himself, user can close the questionnaire and generate the result, user need the surveyor id in advance.

 Jiatong Han
-8. Create Result Function: Generate results according to the results stored in the database, in order of the title number.
+1. Create Result Function: Generate results according to the results stored in the database, in order of the title number.